Sam Mac: TV

 at Sydney's Enmore Theatre in front of more than 1,000 fans.
 The show was a critical and ratings success.

 McMillan has also produced two seasons of Sam Mac's Single Bed, a low-budget comedy/variety television show hosted from Sam's actual apartment in front of a small audience in his kitchen, which aired on Channel 31 and Foxtel on Aurora Community Television.

 McMillan also has his own YouTube series titled 'Lights, Camera, Maction!'.
 A comedy series that contains guests such as Andy Lee, Charlie Pickering, Dave Hughes, Peter Helliar, Tom Ballard, Bondi Vet and others.

-In January 2023, Seven Network announced that Mac will replace Matt Shirvington as host of the show.
+In January 2023, Seven Network announced that Mac will replace Matt Shirvington as host of the show Sydney Weekender.
 Shirvington will concentrate on his growing Seven News and Seven Sport commitments.

 Radio

 After starting at local Adelaide radio station, Fresh 92.7, McMillan scored a job doing swing announcing on SAFM and Triple M Adelaide.
 In December 2002, Sam began hosting the evening shift on SAFM.

 In April 2003, McMillan was moved to hosting afternoons on SAFM.
 Triple M Adelaide changed from Classic Hits to a CHR/Pop radio format in November 2003.
 As part of this format change, Sam was moved to Triple M where he hosted 'The Freq Show' with model Imogen Bailey.
 When Triple M Adelaide and SAFM changed back their original formats in December 2005, McMillan began hosting afternoon drive.
 He was promoted once again in 2006, to anchor SAFM Breakfast program "Milly and Lehmo".
 He subsequently left this position and moved to Sydney.

-McMillan hosted the Hot 30 Countdown nationally on the Austereo Network in late 2006 and was known for his off-the-wall questions and stunts with celebrities.
+McMillan hosted the Hot 30 Countdown nationally on the Austereo network in late 2006 and was known for his off-the-wall questions and stunts with celebrities.

 In 2008, McMillan hosted various shows (including "Wild Turkey") on Triple M Sydney and was a panel operator/segment contributor on the Wil & Lehmo national drive radio show airing on Triple M until the show's cancellation at the end of that year.

 In January 2009, Sam became full-time host of 92.9 Em and Sam Mac Show in Perth.
 The breakfast show contained celebrity guests, listener phone-in's, short comedy segments and stunts.

 In 2010, Sam continued to co-host the 92.9 Breakfast show, now titled Lisa, Baz and Sam In December 2011, McMillan resigned from 92.9 and moved to Sydney to pursue television opportunities.